felippe-regazio/plume-css/developing.md

 # Architecture

 Plume source lives in the `sass` dir.
-The architechture is pretty simple:
+The architecture is pretty simple:

 ```
 ├── sass